Green Christmas guide

 - Each year, one billion festive cards, which could have been recycled, go to landfill.

-- Send Christmas wishes via social media, text or email instead of sending greetings cards – or even pick up the phone for a proper catch up.
+- Send Christmas wishes via social media, text or email instead of sending greetings cards - or pick up the phone for a proper catch up.

 That's a wrap